Dysar/Mintos/README.md

    ![Test coverage](test_coverage.png)
 2. Implemented web service should be resilient to 3rd party service unavailability:
-   1. Using `RetryTemplate` to retry the Exchange Rate API HTTP requests for 5 times
+   1. Used `RetryTemplate` to retry the Exchange Rate API HTTP requests for 5 times
-   2. Using timeouts of 5 seconds for the HTTP request to the Exchange Rate API
+   2. Used timeouts of 5 seconds for the HTTP request to the Exchange Rate API
-   3. Caching - Persisting the exchange rates in case of unavailability of the API to work with the latest available rates
+   3. Caching - implemented persistance of the exchange rates in case of unavailability of the API to work with the latest available rates
 3. DB schema versioning should be implemented - Here I used **Liquibase** to version the database schema.

 ## Running the project

-1. Create database called mintos
+1. Create a MySQL/MariaDB database called `mintos`
-2. Create a file under `src/main/resources/secrets.properties` with the following content and replace the placeholder with the https://exchangeratesapi.io API key
+2. Create a file `src/main/resources/secrets.properties` with the following content and replace the placeholder with the https://exchangeratesapi.io API key

 ```properties
 api.key=<the API key>